-It can sometimes be difficult to keep children and young people occupied, so if you are responsible for entertaining your children or grandchildren you may find some of these suggestions useful!
-Here’s a list of local organisations that offer a range of art, musical, historical, interactive and science based activities for children.
+There are lots of things for children and young people to do in Newcastle.
+Here’s a list of local organisations that offer a range of art, musical, historical, interactive and science based activities.

-Local Community Centres often offer a range of children’s activities, holiday activities, family activities or parent and toddler groups.
+Local Community centres offer a range of children’s activities, holiday activities, family activities or parent and toddler groups.
+Read the Community centres article on InformationNOW for the list of Community Centres in Newcastle.

 - Denton Youth and Community Project